 I think about impermanence and dying throughout the course of almost every day.
 I am surrounded by it as a hospice nurse, and this contemplation is a foundation for my spiritual practice.
 So… I thought I was pretty good to go.
 I live simply with a basically uncomplicated life.
 Don’t owe money.
 Possessions are relatively few.
 I have a legal will in place.
 I’ve appointed someone to make health care decisions for me if I find that I can’t.
 I have a designated Durable Power of Attorney in the event of my incapacitation, someone who is also the executor of my estate in the case of my unfortunate demise.
 Everything seemed to be responsibly in place—or so I assumed.

-Not quite, according to a friend of mine who spent months last year researching all aspects of death and dying.
-It became a project of his, and he was thorough.
-Particularly, he examined what happens after the funeral, something most of us don’t think about because we’ll be dead and gone.
-Poof.
-Disembodied, nothing to do on this material plane anymore.
-However, some poor soul, usually a loved one, will be left holding the bag.
-In the midst of grief and coming to terms with loss, they will also need to close out our life as well as get rid of a lifetime of accumulations.
-I took a closer look at what that would actually entail because I had no idea.
-What an eye opener.
+Not quite, according to a friend of mine who spent months last year researching all aspects of death and dying as only a Ph.D. physicist might do.
+He was very thorough.
+Particularly, he examined what happens after the funeral, something most of us don’t think about.
+If our affairs are not together, some poor soul, usually a loved one, will be left holding the bag.
+In the midst of their sorrow, as they grapple with loss, they will also need to completely close out our life, as well as get rid of a lifetime of accumulations.
+And if we have left them with a mess to clean up, we have just complicated their grief!

 One does not need a lawyer; there are resources available.
 My friend recommends this book: The Funeral is Just the Beginning – Everything You Need to Do When a Loved One Dies by Amy Levine.
 There is a computer program that is complete and makes it pretty simple: Quicken WillMaker Plus, Version 2014.